datastax/cpp-driver/docs/topics/testing/README.md

 ## TODO
 Here are some of the items being scheduled for future enhancements.

-- Incorporate Integration Tests into Jenkins Environment
+- Incorporate integration tests into Jenkins environment
 - Remove Boost Test Framework in Favor of Google Test Framework
 - Updates to CCM Bridge
  - Add SSH key support (extra security over plain text password)